 A Few Final Settings

-We mentioned StringDeduplication was on at Company C, what is the impact?
+We mentioned StringDeduplication was on with Instance C, what is the impact?
 This only triggers on Strings that have survived a few generations (most of our garbage does not), has limits on the CPU time it can use, and replaces duplicate references to their immutable backing character arrays.
 For more info, look here.
 So, we should be trading a little CPU time for improved memory efficiently (similarly to string interning).

 At the beginning, this has a huge impact: